Vapor pressure osmometry

+C. injector used to introduce sample/pure waterD. closed chamber.

 In polymer chemistry, vapor phase osmometry (VPO), also known as vapor-pressure osmometry, is an experimental technique for the determination of a polymer's number average molecular weight, M_{n}.
 It works by taking advantage of the decrease in vapor pressure that occurs when solutes are added to pure solvent.
 This technique can be used for polymers with a molecular weight of up to 20,000 though accuracy is best for those below 10,000.
 Although membrane osmometry is also based on the measurement of colligative properties, it has a lower bound of 25,000 for sample molecular weight that can be measured owing to problems with membrane permeation.

 Experiment

 A typical vapor phase osmometer consists of: (1) two thermistors, one with a polymer-solvent solution droplet adhered to it and another with a pure solvent droplet adhered to it; (2) a thermostatted chamber with an interior saturated with solvent vapor; (3) a liquid solvent vessel in the chamber; and (4) an electric circuit to measure the bridge output imbalance difference between the two thermistors.
 The voltage difference is an accurate way of measuring the temperature difference between the two thermistors, which is a consequence of solvent vapor condensing on the solution droplet (the solution droplet has a lower vapor pressure than the solvent).